Your local Costa Rica Travel agency, since 1999

 Contact us for more info on what to do and see when you visit this pristine part of Costa Rica.
 Our travel consultants love the Osa and will be happy to share their experiences and tips on this stunning area.

-FAQs About Things to Do in Osa Peninsula, Costa Rica
+FAQs About Things To Do on the Osa Peninsula

 If you're a nature lover who doesn't mind getting well off the beaten path and into the rainforest to hike and enjoy outdoor activities, then the Osa Peninsula is well worth visiting.